csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 You can define a single-dimensional array as follow:

 ```
-type[] arrayName;
+<type>[] arrayName;
 ```

+where

-- `type` can be any data-type and specifies the data-type of the array elements.
+- `<type>` can be any data-type and specifies the data-type of the array elements.
 - `arrayName` is an identifier that you will use to access and modify the array elements.

-- Before using an array, you must specify the number of elements of the array as follow:
+Before using an array, you must specify the number of elements of the array as follow:

     ```
-    arrayName = new type[number of elements];
+    arrayName = new <type>[<number of elements>];
     ```

+where `<type>` is as previously, and `<number of elements>`, called the _size declarator_, needs to be a strictly positive integer which will correspond to the size of the array.

 - An element of a single-dimensional array can be accessed and modified by using the name of the array and the index of the element as follow:

     ```
-    arrayName[Index] = value;  // assigning a value to an element

-    value = arrayName[Index]; // Reading the current value of an element
+    arrayName[<index>] = <value>;  // Assigns <value> to the <index> element of the array arrayName.

+    Console.WriteLine(arrayName[<index>]); // Display the <index> element of the array arrayName.
     ```

-- The index of the first element in an array is always zero; the index of the second element is one, and so on.
+The index of the first element in an array is always _zero_; the index of the second element is one, and the index of the last element is the size of the array minus one.
-- If you specify an index greater or equal to the number of elements, a run time error will happen.
+As a consequence, if you specify an index greater or equal to the number of elements, a run time error will happen.

+Indexing starting from 0 may seem surprizing and counter-intuitive, but this is a largely respected convention accross programing languages and computer-scientists.
+Some insights on the reasons behind this (collective) choice can be found [in this answer on Computer Science Educators](https://cseducators.stackexchange.com/a/5026).

 ### Example

 In the following example, we define an array named _myArray_ with three elements of type integer, and assign 10 to the first element, 20 to the second element, and 30 to the last element.

 ```
 int[] myArray;
 myArray = new int[3]; // 3 is the size declarator
 // We can now store 3 ints in this array,
 // at index 0, 1 and 2